Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at a muon collider

 Also in this case, we include the neutrino TDM interaction in Eq.~\eqref{eq:NMM-A} in {\tt MadGraph }5 \cite{Alwall:2014hca} by using {\tt Feynrules} \cite{Alloul:2013bka}, and calculate the cross section at a muon collider for several possible nominal collision energies,

 Signal and background events are simulated with {\tt MadGraph }5.
-Events are then passed to {\tt Pythia8} \cite{Bierlich:2022pfr} for showering.
-We also apply a smearing to the jet 4-momenta, following the {\tt Delphes} \cite{deFavereau:2013fsa} default card, in order to minimally take into account detector effects.
+Events are then passed to {\tt Pythia8} \cite{Bierlich:2022pfr} for showering.\footnote{Note that we also include QED shower, which gives non-negligible effects in the evaluation of the background.} We also apply a smearing to the jet 4-momenta, following the {\tt Delphes} \cite{deFavereau:2013fsa} default card, in order to minimally take into account detector effects.

 We apply acceptance cuts of 20 GeV on the $p_T$ of the two leptons and the jets in the final state and we require the leptons and the jets to lie in the detector region, with a rapidity $|\eta|<5$.
 Shrinking the acceptance of the final muon to the central region, $|\eta|<2.5$, would indeed decrease by almost a factor of 2 the signal cross section.\footnote{The final muon is in fact emitted at a relatively large rapidity, as characteristic of a $t$-channel process of the type of the signal in Fig. \ref{fig:NMM-muCol} (left diagram).
 This is evident also from the muon rapidity distribution shown in Fig. \ref{fig:eta}. } We require the jets and the leptons to be separated by an angular distance $\Delta R_{j\ell}>$0.4, with $\Delta R=\sqrt{\Delta \eta^2+\Delta \phi^2}$.
 We also consider, conservatively, an identification efficiency of 85\% for both muons and electrons in the final state \cite{MuonCollider:2022ded}.
 Each of the final state $W$ is produced with a large boost so that its hadronic decay products can be efficiently collected into a single fat-jet.
 We reconstruct the $W$-originated fat-jets with {\tt FastJet} \cite{Cacciari:2011ma} by using an anti-kt algorithm with cone size $R=0.5$.
 We find $W_h$ reconstruction efficiency of 93\% already at $\sqrt{s}=3$ TeV and approaching the 100\% efficiency at higher collision energies.